lambda-dom/spell_rev_rev/components/patches/docs/readme.md

 7. [Harmless, Implementation] Holy Smite: first header has a spurious Use Eff mask_evil opcode.
 Holy Smite no longer targets only evils.
 Use EE features of damage opcode.
 8. [Major, Implementation] Unholy Blight: first header has a spurious Use Eff mask_good opcode.
 Unholy Blight no longer targets only goody two-shoes.
 Base thac0 penalty, Lighting Effects and Play Sound opcodes lack saves.
 All the save penalty opcodes have an undocumented penalty -2 -- all the more because Holy Smite does not have this penalty for its blindness effect.
 Use EE features of damage opcode.
 9. [Minor] Cure Serious Wounds: add remove intoxicated icon opcode since the spell also cures intoxication.
 10. [Major] Gust of Wind: sleep opcode resist_dispel 0 -> 1.
 Sleep opcode gained special = 130 (Unconscious) for icon and strref.
+Fixed bam.

 note(s):
 * contrary to the druid version, it does *not* dispel insect swarms.
 It also has a *documented* penalty of -2 to the saves.